Methyl cellulose

-Methylcellulose (or methylcellulose) is a compound derived from cellulose.
+Methyl cellulose (or methylcellulose) is a compound derived from cellulose.
 It is sold under a variety of trade names and is used as a thickener and emulsifier in various food and cosmetic products, and also as a bulk-forming laxative.
-Like cellulose, it is not digestible, non-toxic, and not an allergen.
+Like cellulose, it is non-digestible, non-toxic, and not an allergen.
 In addition to culinary uses, it is used in arts and crafts such as papier-mâché and is often the main ingredient of wallpaper paste.

 Uses

 Methyl cellulose has a wide range of uses.

 Medical

 Constipation

 Methylcellulose is used to treat constipation and is classified as a bulk forming laxative.
 It works by increasing the amount of stool present which improves intestinal contractions.
 Effects generally occur within three days.
 It is taken orally with sufficient water.
 Side effects may include abdominal pain.

 It is available over the counter.
 It is sold under the brand name Citrucel among others.

 Artificial tears and saliva

 The lubricating property of methylcellulose is of particular benefit in the treatment of dry eyes.
 Solutions containing methyl cellulose or similar cellulose derivatives are used as substitute for tears or saliva if the natural production of these fluids is disturbed.